Use Cloud Anchors to build AR experiences that Android and iOS users can share.

 The CloudAnchor sample is included with the ARCore SDK for Unity.

-- In the Unity Project window, you can find the CloudAnchor.unity scene
+- In the Unity Project window, you can find the CloudAnchor.unity sample in:

 Assets > GoogleARCore > Examples > CloudAnchor > Scenes

-The sample app launches on your phone using Instant Preview.
+The sample app launches on your phone and starts detecting planes in front of your camera.

 Tap a plane to anchor an Andy Android object on it.